Networking

 • The compute plane is where your data is processed.
 There are two types of compute planes depending on the compute that you are using.

 • For classic Azure Databricks compute, the compute resources are in your Azure subscription in what is called the classic compute plane.
 This refers to the network in your Azure subscription and its resources.
-Classic compute plan resources are in the region that your workspace is in.
+Classic compute plane resources are in the region that your workspace is in.

 Secure network connectivity